jubnzv/virtual-types.nvim/README.md

 ## virtual-types.nvim
 This plugin shows type annotations for OCaml functions in virtual text, using built-in LSP client.
+It will probably work with other LSP servers that support [textDocument/codeLens](https://microsoft.github.io/language-server-protocol/specification#textDocument_codeLens) request.

 ## Screenshot
 ![screenshot](./screenshot.png)